 New executive position reflects institutional investment consulting firm’s commitment to complete independence, transparency and objectivity

 ORLANDO, Fla.
 (Jan.
-30, 2017) – AndCo Consulting, an independent institutional investment consulting firm, formerly known as The Bogdahn Group, with approximately $72 billion in assets under advisement and offices around the country, announces today the appointment of a new chief compliance officer – industry veteran Matthew DeConcini, Esq.
+30, 2017) – AndCo Consulting, an independent institutional investment consulting firm with approximately $72 billion in assets under advisement and offices around the country, announces today the appointment of a new chief compliance officer – industry veteran Matthew DeConcini, Esq.

 In his new role at AndCo, DeConcini will be responsible for managing all compliance initiatives to ensure that AndCo and its employees are complying with relevant regulatory requirements and internal policies and procedures.
 He will also be responsible for ensuring that the firm remains compliant with all SEC, DOL and state promulgated regulations and industry best practices, and will help build and maintain the firm’s focus on compliance.
 DeConcini will be replacing Richard Spurgeon, CFA who was the firm’s Chief Compliance Officer.
 Spurgeon will be working closely with DeConcini going forward as a compliance analyst as AndCo continues to build out its compliance program to meet rapidly evolving client needs in a dynamic investment consulting world.